johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 ## Summary

-You learned the basics of Angular dependency injection in this page.
+You learned the basics of Bangular dependency injection in this page.
 You can register various kinds of providers, and you know how to ask for an injected object (such as a service) by adding a parameter to a constructor.

-Angular dependency injection is more capable than this guide has described.
+Bangular dependency injection is more capable than this guide has described.
 You can learn more about its advanced features, beginning with its support for nested injectors, in
 [Hierarchical Dependency Injection](guide/hierarchical-dependency-injection).